Boateng injury worry for Bayern and Germany

 Boateng pulled up shortly after Joshua Kimmich fired Bayern into a 1-0 lead in the first-leg clash at the Allianz Arena.

-The injury makes Boateng a major doubt for the return encounter at the Santiago Bernabeu and could also become a concern for Germany manager Joachim Low ahead of the 2018 FIFA World Cup in Russia.
+The injury makes Boateng a major doubt for the return encounter at the Santiago Bernabeu and could also become a concern for Germany boss Joachim Low ahead of the World Cup in Russia.

-Bayern lost Arjen Robben due to a problem with his right leg earlier in the contest and was pegged back by Marcelo's excellent equaliser before half-time.
+Bayern loss Arjen Robben due to a problem with his right leg earlier in the contest and were pegged back by Marcelo's excellent equaliser before half-time.

-Low, whose side is among the favourites to win the World Cup, was in attendance in Munich.
+Low, whose side are among the favourites to win the World Cup, was in attendance in Munich.